CSUFTitanRover/TitanRover2018/CONTRIBUTING.md

 - Mobility
 - Science

 You are more than welcome, and in fact, are encouraged to try to contribute to more than 1 project.
-The more you help with differnt projects, the more you come to learn about the entire rover system.
+The more you help with different projects, the more you come to learn about the entire rover system.

 We have a _projects page*_ where you can read more about our system: https://github.com/CSUFTitanRover/TitanRover2018/projects